Brexit costing £1,000 per household, says Bank of England official

 He revealed that the Bank had calculated that the hit to business investment has led to a drop in productivity worth about 1.3 per cent of GDP – around £29bn.

-Saying Britain was an “extreme outlier” when it comes to the productivity slowdown, the expert: “We suffered much more.
+The expert said Britain was an “extreme outlier” when it comes to the productivity slowdown, adding: “We suffered much more.
 A bit of that is that we have this larger financial sector.
 But I think it really goes back to Brexit.”

 Mr Haskell told The Overshoot, a finance newsletter: “We had a big boom [investment] between 2012-ish to 2016, but then investment just plateaued from 2016, and we dropped to the bottom of G7 countries.”